ndiego/genesis-featured-page-advanced/readme.txt

 However, sometimes you need additional functionality that is not offered in the core widget, such as adding a custom image or custom content.
 This is what *Genesis - Featured Page Advanced* does.

 = Plugin Highlights =
+* NEW: Display widget title above or below image (Defaults above)
+* NEW: Display page title above or below image (Defaults below)
+* NEW: Adds option for widget to link to a custom link
-* Adds intuitive custom image upload field
+* Adds custom image upload field
 * Adds custom content field
 * Adds option to display the page excerpt
-* Adds the option to remove the page link from the Page Title
+* Adds option to remove the page link from the page title
-* Adds the option to add the page link to the Widget Title
+* Adds option to add the page link to the widget title
-* Adds the option to remove the page link from the image
+* Adds option to remove the page link from the featured or custom image
-* Add custom image using media uploader that actually works with widgets (no typing of urls)
 * Fields show/hide based on user selection for cleaner UI
 * Works alongside the original *Genesis - Featured Page* widget and other third party widgets
 * Uses the same CSS classes as the original Genesis widget, so any styling you are currently using will be passed to this widget
 * Genesis 2.0 and HTML5 compatible

-= To Do =
-* Internationalization
-* Add more features as needed or requested.
+If you are looking for additional features, let me know in the plugin support forum.

 **Disclaimer:** This plugin is essentially a forked version of the original *Genesis - Featured Page* widget.
 Props go to StudioPress for developing the widget, I just modified/enhanced it.